j314h/numerica-competences/README.md

 # Numérica - Compétences

-*Project created and monitored by Cécile Maillard-Salin, David Caignaert and John Haimez.*
+_Project created and monitored by Cécile Maillard-Salin, David Caignaert and John Haimez._

-> Build Develop

-- branch => master do not push in

-- branch master => do not push in
-- branch develop => template new branch and merge all branch in
-- all branch => work in and merge in branch develop
+> Build in branch develop
+> Forbidden to work on this branch (master)